 Easy to make and a bit lesser-known than many of its contemporaries, the South Side is enjoying a popular resurgence among cocktail fans around the world.

-Ingredients for a South Side
+How to Make a South Side

 - 2 ounces of your favorite gin